samruthv/Shopify-Summer-2022-Data-Science-Intern-Challenge/README.md

 __The _median_ is generally considered to be the best representative of the central location of the data when you are dealing with skewed data.__ The more skewed the distribution, the greater the difference between the median and mean, and the greater emphasis should be placed on using the median as opposed to the mean.

 __Median__ = $284.00
-_The median value is derived from the describe cell above.
+_The median value is derived from the describe cell in the code.
 50th percentile is the median._

 ### c) What is its value?